 In Frye v.
-Frye Estate, the Ontario Court of Appeal recently held that a bequest of shares was valid, notwithstanding that such a bequest was clearly contrary to the explicit terms of a unanimous shareholder agreement and letters patent.
-The decision (wrongly) emasculates broadly drafted share transfer restrictions, reducing them to near meaningless effect.
+Frye Estate, the Ontario Court of Appeal held that a bequest of shares was valid, notwithstanding that such bequest was clearly contrary to the explicit terms of a unanimous shareholder agreement and letters patent.
+The decision (wrongly) emasculates broadly drafted share-transfer restrictions, reducing them to near meaningless effect.

 Both the Superior Court and the Court of Appeal (rightly) held that the transfer restrictions contained in the shareholder agreement and letters patent were broad enough to catch transfers by testamentary dispositions.
 However, the courts departed on the effect this had on the bequest.
 The Superior Court held that the bequest was void and ordered the estate to sell the shares in accordance with the terms of the shareholder agreement.
 The Court of Appeal held that the bequest was valid and that the executors held the shares as bare trustees for the beneficiary until such time as consent to the transfer of legal title was obtained, however long that may take.
 Meanwhile, the executors must exercise all rights associated with the shares as the beneficiary directs.